mattermost/mattermost-plugin-github/README.md

 Use `make check-style` to check the style.

 Use `make localdeploy` to deploy the plugin to your local server.
 You will need to restart the server to get the changes.

+## Notes

+- This plug-in was originally developed for the Mattermost 2018 hackathon using the new plug-in architecture introduced in Mattermost 5.